 [Donations to NAMI Block Island, PO Box 1719, Employer ID Number B3-2915592]

 However, many other kinds of help can be given, besides monetary contribution.
 More detail of our activities is available here, and if you are interested in what we do, please inquire from any Board Member, or come to a meeting, and offer your skills to the Board.

-March 2016: The only regular psychiatric mental health service available on Block Island is that offered by telemedicine from Butler Hospital and enabled by NAMI BI.
-Emergency or more sporadic need to individuals who have not previously sought regular appointments are given as well as can be managed, depending on the point of access.
-This can come through the Block Island Medical Center (BIHS) or the Police Department as well as through the NAMI BI Case manager, and can involve anything from advice or support to necessary escort off the island.
+This page was first written in 2015, and although there has been progress, our ongoing needs remain much the same.
+The only regular psychiatric mental health service available on Block Island is that offered by telemedicine from Butler Hospital for adults, and the service for adolescents, children and families from Bradley Hospital.
+Emergency or more sporadic need to individuals who have not previously sought regular appointments are possible, depending on the point of access.
+This can come through the Block Island Medical Center (BIHS) or the Police Department as well as through the Case manager, Tracy Fredericks, and can involve anything from advice or support to necessary escort off the island.
 Visiting counselors can be available by negotiation – see services.

 The island context also means there is variation in need depending on the time of year.
 The winter population of permanent residents is less than 1000 people.
 During the summer season, May – October, the need for services applies to island seasonal workers, as well as summer residents who return regularly each year.
 There are also visitors/tourists who might need a more temporary engagement with the program.
 Summer population estimate is about 10,000 people.